BronzeCrab/ud_fullstack_p2/README.md

 I've also added **prepare()** function which is necessary to delete or to add some players into the table and **main()** function, **main()** function holds the tournament and calling functions from **gen_and_run_html.py**.
 And that functions draw names and winner's (red)  or looser's (blue) lines on the canvas, using html.
 And then browser starts and renders it.
 So I've also added this visialization.
+I dind't do another steps from extracredit.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To begin just run `python tournament.py` (database `tournament` should be created)